Cod, Atlantic Cod

 Stock detail —

 There is a long term management plan in place for the recovery of the stock in the combined area (Skagerrak, North Sea, eastern Channel) and as a result it has experienced a gradual improvement in it’s status over the last few years with continued increases in stock abundance reported in all areas apart from the south of the area.
 Spawning stock biomass (SSB) has increased from the historical low in 2006 although below MSY B trigger (150 000 t) and between Bpa and Blim in 2018.
 Fishing pressure on the stock is above FMSY and between Fpa and Flim.
+ICES advise a 47% reduction in catches for 2019 compared to 2018.
 Atlantic cod is listed by OSPAR as a threatened and declining species and by IUCN as vulnerable in Greater North Sea and Celtic Sea.